dnstrach/Journal/README.md

 ```

 ### Journal initializer
-The Journal entity is initialized inside an extension with a convenience initializer for customization and to avoid repetitive boilerplate code when creating a new Journal.
-The initializer contains a context property of type NSManagedObjectContext since the app will need repetitive access to the container when saving changes.
+The journal entity is initialized inside an extension with a convenience initializer for customization to avoid repetitive boilerplate code when creating a new Journal.
+The initializer contains a context property of type NSManagedObjectContext to centralize access to the container when saving changes.

 ### JournalManager
 The JournalManager class contains CRUD methods.
-Rather than fetching Journal objects with a source of truth array, journal entries are fetched with NSFecthRequest.
-When creating and updating Journal, CoreDataStack.saveJournalContext() method is called to identify changes in the NSManagedObjectContext and store persistent data into the NSPersistentContainer.
+Rather than fetching Journal objects with a source of truth array, journal entries are fetched with NSFetchRequest.
+When creating and updating Journal, the CoreDataStack.saveJournalContext() method is called to identify changes in the NSManagedObjectContext and store persistent data into the NSPersistentContainer.
 To delete a Journal, the NSManagedObjectContext calls its delete method.

+### HomeTableViewController
+The HomeTableViewController class manages the fetched journal entries with NSFetchedResultsController.
+To initialize NSFetchedResultsController, the class requires the NSFetchRequest, NSManagedObjectContext, an optional String for sectionNameKeyPath, and an optional String for cacheName.
+The fetched data is sorted using NSSortDescriptor based on the journalEntryDate and monthSection properties.
+Since the fetch request is of type NSFetchRequest, the data can then be read and modified with the .sortDescriptor computed property to sort cells with the given descriptor.
+In addition, the table view class must conform to NSFetchedResultsControllerDelegate to update the table view when data changes.

 # Restful API
 ```